Chillu1/ModifierLibrary/Assets/Scripts/ModifierSystem/Design.md

 * More efficient way of saving timer data related to enum/id (not dict? but array of some sort?)
 * Stack & Refresh
 * Removing all modifiers from ModifierController wont remove the parmanent buffs & debuffs, make a function that does the opposite for these?
+* What to do with Positive/Negative status tags, how to automate positive?
+Check for positive value on stats, buffs, etc?

   # Modifier